What is the debt ceiling, and does it matter?

 The U.S. federal debt ceiling is the total amount of money the U.S. government is authorized to borrow to meet its existing obligations, such as Social Security payments, tax refunds, interest on the national debt, and our national defense.
-Historically a routine legislative exercise, adjusting the debt limit has become politicized in recent decades, and the current debate may spark continued market volatility in the coming weeks as Congress works on its latest fix.
+Historically a routine legislative exercise, adjusting the debt limit has become politicized in recent decades, and the current debate may spark continued market volatility in the coming months as the Republican-led House of Representatives comes to grips with engineering the latest fix.

-The current statutory debt limit was temporarily suspended in 2019, but the suspension period expired on July 31, 2021.
-The U.S. Treasury used what it calls “extraordinary measures” to meet its obligations for another few months but warned that it would run out sometime in October unless the ceiling is raised or suspended once more.
-In mid October, Congress instead passed legislation raising the debt limit just enough to enable the government to pay its bills through December 3.
-While there’s very little likelihood of the United States defaulting on its obligations, it's possible that political brinkmanship will unnerve financial markets between now and when the issue is addressed.
+Sometimes, when it rains, it pours.
+That seems to apply now in the early days of 2023, with the looming risk of recession, heightened geopolitical risk, and a protracted outlook for higher inflation now getting the added bonus of brinkmanship in the U.S. House of Representatives over raising the debt ceiling.
+The U.S. Treasury has once again embarked on what it calls “extraordinary measures” to meet its obligations for another few months but warned that it would run out sometime toward midyear 2023 unless the ceiling is raised or suspended once more.
+While we think there’s very little likelihood of the United States defaulting on its obligations, it's possible that political gridlock will unnerve financial markets between now and when the issue is addressed.

 A century of political wrangling